szq0816/DSNCL/README.md

 ## ============== Datasets ==============

-### Sketchy
-Please go to the [Sketchy official website](https://sketchy.eye.gatech.edu/), or download the dataset from [Google Drive](https://drive.google.com/file/d/11GAr0jrtowTnR3otyQbNMSLPeHyvecdP/view?usp=sharing).

-### TU-Berlin
+### Sketchy and TU-Berlin
-Please go to the [TU-Berlin official website](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/), or download the dataset from [Google Drive](https://drive.google.com/file/d/12VV40j5Nf4hNBfFy0AhYEtql1OjwXAUC/view?usp=sharing).
+Please go to the https://github.com/buptLinfy/ZSE-SBIR

 ## ============== Training ==============